camptocamp/papyrus/README.rst

 Here is what our handler looks like (typically defined in the application's ``handlers.py`` file)::

+    from pyramid_handlers import action

     from myproject.models import Session, Spot
     from papyrus.protocol import Protocol

+    # create the protocol object. 'geom' is the name
+    # of the geometry attribute in the Spot model class
+    proto = Protocol(Session, Spot, 'geom')

     class SpotsHandler(object):
         def __init__(self, request):